-Migrating from Tally or a legacy ERP to NetSuite is the most complex part of a NetSuite implementation for Indian businesses.
+Migrating from Tally or a legacy ERP to NetSuite ERP for Indian mid-market is the most complex part of a NetSuite implementation for Indian businesses.
 It involves moving chart of accounts, open balances, transaction history, master data, and custom configurations while keeping the business running.

 What Gets Migrated